David Fuller: Man admits 1987 murders and abusing corpses

 Investigators said Fuller would work late shifts and go into the morgue when other staff had left, often "visiting the same bodies repeatedly".

-There is evidence Ms Knell too was raped during after her death, the court heard.
+There is evidence Ms Knell was raped during or after her death, the court heard.

+Ms Knell was killed in her home in Guildford Road on 23 June 1987.
+She was found in her bed by her boyfriend the following day, after concerns were raised when she failed to turn up to work.

+What happened to Ms Pierce after she was abducted from outside her home in Grosvenor Park on 24 November is less clear.